MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

     _Blobs uploaded to the "images" container_

 Uploading blobs is easy with the Microsoft Azure Storage Explorer.
-Now let's learn how to download blobs.
+Now let's learn how to download blobs, and this time, let's use the Azure Portal.

 <a name="#Exercise3"></a>
 ## Exercise 3: Use the Azure Portal to download a blob ##

-You can download a blob using the Azure Storage Explorer by selecting the blob and clicking the **Download** button, or by right-clicking the blob and selecting **Download** from the ensuing menu.
+You can download a blob using the Azure Storage Explorer by selecting the blob and clicking the **Download** button, or by double-clicking the blob.
 You can also download blobs using the Azure Portal.
 In this exercise, you'll use the portal to download one of the blobs you uploaded in the previous exercise.

 1. Return to the [Azure Portal](https://portal.azure.com) in your browser.
 If you left the blade for the storage account open at the end of [Exercise 1](#Exercise1), click the **Refresh** button at the top of the blade to refresh the list of containers.
 If you didn't leave it open, navigate back to it.
 The click the "images" container to view its contents.